veebch/heat-o-matic/README.md

 - DS18B20 Stainless Steel Temperature Sensor
 - a plug socket

 **Warning: Don't generate heat using something that dislikes being power-cycled a lot.
-Something something NO WARRANTY**
+This is GPL...NO WARRANTY**

 # Installing Lazycook onto a Pico